 This affordable easy-to-use car stereo is a direct fit for the VW Vanagon, and offers several modern features to update your classic van.

-NOTE: This original review of the Pioneer MVH-X560BT Digital Media Receiver has been updated to reflect the functions of the newer MVH-X580BS, with all the same great features but also adding SiriusXM-readiness, a dedicated Spotify app, and a few other extras.
+NOTE: This original review of the Pioneer MVH-X560BT Digital Media Receiver was updated to reflect the functions of the newer MVH-X580BS, which was eventually superseded by an even newer model.
+Pioneer continues to roll out new compact Digital Media Receivers, with all the same great features as previous models but typically adding SiriusXM-readiness, a dedicated Spotify app, and other extras.

 - New Compact Chassis Design

 - 3 RCA Preouts (2V) for System Expansion

 - Large, Multi-Line, Multi-Segmented LCD Display with LED Backlight

 - Access and Control Music from iPhone or Android™ Device

 - Spotify, Works with Pandora, SiriusXM- Ready

 The Vanagon is an old vehicle with an old audio system.
 Since our van’s build date in 1983, we’ve seen cassettes replaced by compact discs, and CD’s replaced by MP3 format.
 Soon enough, even MP3’s may be entirely replaced by on-demand music streaming services.
 So, when it was time to replace our old VW Design stereo recently (yes, we still had a cassette player …), we looked for a unit that would musically power our Vanagon another decade or more into the future.